 Undergraduate applications must be received by December 1 in order to ensure priority consideration for scholarships and financial aid.
 Once your application is received, if you indicated music as your major, you will receive an email asking you to select an audition date.
-If you have trouble selecting an audition date online, please contact our administrative assistant, Helen Kasler at (740)593-4244.
+If you have trouble selecting an audition date online, please contact our administrative assistant, Debra McAdoo at (740)593-4244.

 Prospective graduate students to the School of Music should submit their application materials, including recommendations and transcripts, and schedule an audition with Rebecca Rischin by January 31 in order to receive priority consideration for scholarships and assistantships.
 Prospective graduate students to the School of Interdisciplinary Arts should submit the above materials by January 31 and schedule an audition with Dr. Rischin to occur sometime prior to January 31.